 Windsurf jumping is not a beginner's move.
 Once you feel your windsurfing has improved in the open ocean, you may start enjoying air time showdown.

 Wave jumps can easily be trained in small surf or wakes before trying it out in medium range wave faces.
 As a matter of fact, speed is critical to get airborne.

 If you've got waves and 15 knots of wind, you're ready to reach the skies, step by step.
 Grab fast windsurf board and the adequate sail for the current wind conditions.

 The key to gain speed is early planing.
 So, find an inside raceway and accelerate.
 Try to absorb the impact of small speed to keep your high velocity.

 Try to get the windsurf board flatter to reach a maximum speed and when you hit the perfect wave ramp or bump, prepare to unhook, pull up your front arm and legs to take off.

 You'll notice that the combined effect of the wind, sail and wave energy will propel you into the sky.
-Naturally, as you board gets power from the wave and pops off, it will force your legs to slightly bend.
+Naturally, as you board gets power from the wave and pops off, it will force your legs to bend slightly.

 Windsurf jumps may get higher if you turn the nose of your board upwind, avoiding an unwanted spin.
 This will also help you having a smoother landing.

 It is always better to land the wave jump.
-You should only leave your windsurfing gear if you think you'll hurt yourself or other wave rider.
+You should only leave your windsurfing gear if you think you'll hurt yourself or another wave rider.